ELELAB/TARGET_NBL/README.md

 ## Notes
 The R script 'SurvivalAnalysis_NEURO.R' has been originally made by Marta Lucchetta.

-This README file uses as a template the README file made by Simon Kønig.

-## Aknowledgments
+## Acknowledgments
-Marta Lucchetta, Simo Mounir, Simon Kønig
+Simo Mounir, Simon Kønig

 ## Author(s)
-Maria Francesca Allega, Elena Papaleo
+Maria Francesca Allega, Marta Lucchetta, Elena Papaleo

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details.